Jruuuu/readmegen/README.md

-&copy; ,Git Hub User Name: Jruuuu
+&copy; Git Hub User Name: Jruuuu
 <a href="https://github.com/Jruuuu/readmegen/">***Finish Product: readmegen***</a>
 --
 ### Example of what the end result should look like